Dooders/AnarchyGraph/README.md

 # NodeWeb
-A lightweight decentralized and node-centric graph library in Python
+A lightweight decentralized and node-centric graph library in Python.

+No bells and whitstles, just the bare minimum to be functional.